Amy Porter

 Listener & Believer, Bubble Blower, Self-Compassion Superhero in Training

-Outside of therapy, Amy is deeply engaged in her community in the North Fork Valley in Paonia, CO, on the Western Slope.
-Over the last decade, she has volunteered with the Sexual Assault Victim Advocacy Center, educated youth in prevention, served as a National Forest ranger, and participated in Search & Rescue.
-Since 2017, Amy has focused on racial justice education, actively developing her understanding of internal bias and translating it into advocacy work.
-She currently serves on the board of Delta County Cares, supporting social and racial justice efforts.
-Amy offers therapy online and in-person at her Paonia, CO location.
+Amy is deeply engaged in her local community in the North Fork Valley of Paonia, Colorado.
+She has volunteered with the Sexual Assault Victim Advocacy Center, led youth prevention education, served as a National Forest ranger, and participated in Search & Rescue.
+Since 2017, she has committed herself to ongoing racial justice education and serves on the board of Delta County Cares, advocating for social and racial equity in her region.